heremaps/here-covid-19-tracker/README.md

 Please note that with the ever-evolving situation of the COVID-19 virus, parts of this map may break from time to time and we will do our best to keep up with the changes.

+*Update: March 3, 2020 - The Johns Hopkins University(JHU) datasource for this map are being refactored.
+We plan to publish an update to the scraper found in this repository once the the refactoring is complete.*

 Please fork at will and let us know what you come up with.
 You can reach out to us on our Slack channel #covid-19-map.
 We hope that you find this reference useful.

 This repository is organized into two separate sections.
 There is the "covid-map" which is a [Gatsby-based](https://www.gatsbyjs.org) visualization of the data that is collected with the "covid-scraper" utility.
 The "covid-scraper" is a serverless function that is hosted over at [Netlify](https://www.netlify.com).
 This function then updates a "HERE Data Hub" space (think of it like a database for Geo-spatial data).
 When the map loads, it reads from the HERE Data Hub space and presents the latest snapshot of information.